 We encounter harmful toxins indoors and outdoors including industrial chemicals and pollutants everywhere.
 These pollutants are in our homes, at our jobs, where we store, or anywhere else we might go.
 They are about the furniture we sit on, the carpets we walk on, the clothes we wear, the cleaner or detergent we use to wash our clothes and wash our home.
 Many are in the foods we eat daily.
 We ingest them through touch, breathing the air and through our skin, nose, mouth, and ears.

 According to the WHO (World Health Organization), at least 25 percent of health problems are caused or linked to environmental factors.
 I personally feel that the health issues caused about our environment is much higher than what the statics show.
-Toxins in the atmosphere have been linked to health conditions and ailments such as allergies, asthma, diabetes, premature puberty, cancer, reduced fertility, early puberty, premature birth, learning disabilities such as Autism and much more.
+Toxins in the atmosphere have been linked to health conditions and ailments such as allergies, asthma, New York Animal Removal, diabetes, premature puberty, cancer, reduced fertility, early puberty, premature birth, learning disabilities such as Autism and much more.

 There are changes you can make in your environment and personal life which can help to promote a healthier lifestyle and better overall health for you and your family.